Gymnast1992/Portfolio_Sause-Labs/README.md

-# testove_softonix
+# Sause-Labs
-Testove zavdannia
+Sause-Labs website portfolio for UI

-# Cypress E2E, API Tests for SoftOnix
+# Cypress E2E for Sause-Labs website, and API requests in jsonplaceholder

 Overview:

-This repository contains automated e2e UI (login and purchase) tests and API (POST, GET, PUT, DELETE) requests for the SoftOnix project using Cypress framework.
+This repository contains automated e2e UI (login and purchase) tests for the Sause-Labs project using Cypress framework.
+Also, it contains API (POST, GET, PUT, DELETE) requests, utilyzing jsonplaceholder

 # Before running the tests, ensure the following tools are installed: